funnbot/deya_notes/Features/Bug Catching.md

 ## Edge cases
 Maybe a floor catching mechanic like I explained earlier but it’s not necessary
 # Research and testing
-I make bug asset, I make pc asset, I make net asset, bean code bug movement depending on bug, bean program pc move How are you going to test this feature at different stages of development?
+I make bug asset, I make pc asset, I make net asset, bean code bug movement depending on bug, bean program pc movement and actions with net, bean program that when net interact with bug , bug go in #PC
+How are you going to test this feature at different stages of development?
 For example:
 [[Testing plan]]